 A MongoDB sharded cluster consists of the following components:

 - shard: Each shard contains a subset of the sharded data.
-Each shard can be deployed as a replica set.
+As of MongoDB 3.6, shards must be deployed as a replica set.

 - mongos: The